Skip to searchSkip to main content

 • Certified incorporation documents and a local agent may be required.

 Answer: A foreign company is incorporated outside Australia but carries on business within the country.
 Such companies must register with ASIC and obtain an ARBN.
+They must maintain a registered office, appoint a local agent, and lodge required documents.

 Answer: Typically 1–2 business days once all information is complete.
 Delays occur if documentation is incorrect, names conflict, or additional verifications are needed.